demisto/content/Packs/MicrosoftEDLs/README.md

     The script above requires a Docker image with Python3 and BeautifulSoup.

-    The image can be created from the War Room or Playground with the command below ("msft scraper" is an arbitrary name):
+    The image can be created from the War Room or Playground with the following command:

     ```
-    /docker_image_create msft-scraper base=demisto/python3:3.7.5.4583 dependencies=bs4
+    /docker_image_create <image_name> base=demisto/python3:3.7.5.4583 dependencies=bs4
     ```

+    Where <image_name> is the name of the new image to be created.

+    This image will need to be linked to the automation GetMSFTIntuneEndpointsList script settings, under Advanced --> Docker image name

 ## Playbook Instructions
 The playbook requires the following inputs: